ChuckD013/Power-Apps/Canvas_Apps/Manage_Security_Roles/readme.md

-# Power Apps Unmanaged Solution: Security Role Manager
+# Power Apps Unmanaged Solution: Security Role User Manager

 This folder contains an unmanaged Power Apps solution designed to manage users within the Security Roles of your environment.